anttiluode/ResonantNeuron/README.md

 # The Resonator Computer

-Added the geometric neuron V11 sub folder that Claude says can also calculate: AND, OR, NAND and NOR.
+Added the geometric neuron V11 sub folder that Claude says can also calculate: AND, OR, NAND and NOR with some tricks.

+Added also a Paper.md .

 ![pic](resonator_neuron_as_logic_gate.png)